vackosar/vackosar.github.io/_posts/2022-02-06-twitter-bullet-points-to-copy-paste.md

 ![Twitter Bullet Points How To](/images/twitter-bullet-points.png)

-You have only 280 characters to make your point in a tweet.
+You have only 280 characters to make your point in a tweet.<br/>
-That requires summarization, for which lists are super helpful.
+‣ That requires summarization, for which lists are super helpful. <br/>
-Bullet points are crucial to create visually appealing lists.
+⁃ Bullet points are crucial to create visually appealing lists.<br/>
+♦ Break down your message into digestible parts.<br/>
-Make your list stand out with non-standard bullet points below.
+👉 Make your list stand out with non-standard bullet points below.<br/>
-Copy-paste your favorite character from below and get bullet points into your Tweet, Twitter bio, LinkedIn post, Meta post, or Inkscape poster.
+👉 Copy-paste your favorite character from below and get bullet points into your Tweet, Twitter bio, LinkedIn post, Meta post, or Inkscape poster.

 ### Standard Bullet Points Symbols